cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 - registering the application query schemes that the app wants to query
 - optionally querying other apps to know if they can open a certain URL
-- sending the URL requests.
+- sending the URL requests

 All of this presents a wide attack surface that we will address in the static and dynamic analysis sections.